StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 = What are the minimum ATUM requirements? =

-ATUM requires PHP version 5.6 or greater (recommended 7.1.3 or greater), WordPress 4.7 or greater (recommended 5.0 or greater) and WooCommerce 2.7.0 or greater (recommended 3.6 or greater), but our recommended environment is the same as WooCommerce:
+ATUM requires PHP version 5.6 or greater (recommended 7.1.3 or greater), WordPress 5.0 or greater and WooCommerce 2.7.0 or greater (recommended 3.6 or greater), but our recommended environment is the same as WooCommerce:
 [https://docs.woocommerce.com/document/server-requirements/).

 **For ATUM to work you need to activate the Enable Stock Management option in WooCommerce settings (WooCommerce-Settings-Products-Inventory-Manage Stock).